itgenius-devops/itgenius-app-standalone/README.md

 ### Install MySQL on CentOS

-Follow this guide to install MySQL on your CentOS Database server:
+Follow this guide to install MySQL on your CentOS database server:
 https://itgenius-team-u5ijt9rh.atlassian.net/wiki/spaces/documentat/pages/14417929/CentOS+8

 ### Login and Configure MySQL